-Manchester’s Bee Network is set to launch this weekend with a range of new tickets that will make travel across the whole city-region cheaper and easier.
+Manchester’s Bee Network has launched today (September 24) with a range of new tickets that will make travel across the whole city-region cheaper and easier.
 The new Bee AnyBus + Tram tickets – delivered by Transport for Greater Manchester (TfGM) with support from Greater Manchester TravelCards Ltd (GMTL) – will make combined bus and tram travel around 20 percent cheaper compared to buying products separately.

 Mayor of Greater Manchester, Andy Burnham, said: “We know that lower fares make a real difference to people – particularly in today’s challenging times – so I am delighted to be able to announce that not only are we extending the capped bus fares for at least another year, we are cutting the cost of travel even more with our new Bee AnyBus + tram tickets, making multi-modal journeys 20% cheaper from September than they are today.